Designing a Leading Practices Service Delivery Model with Shared Services

 The decentralized model rectifies these downsides by giving the business units control over the function, but costs typically increase because economies of scale are lost and consistency diminishes.
 The advantages and disadvantages inherent in these organization models have promoted frequent switching from centralized to decentralized and back again without finding a truly successful means to deliver products and services.

 Many organizations have been changing the framework for the delivery of products and services through “transformation” to solidify a new delivery model.
-These new product and services delivery models include relying on centralized elements to achieve economies of scale and process consistency and decentralized elements to ensure a balance among quantities, service levels, and costs.
+These new products and services delivery models include relying on centralized elements to achieve economies of scale and process consistency and decentralized elements to ensure a balance among quantities, service levels, and costs.
 More importantly, this hybrid delivery model aligns products and services based on characteristics of the work (e.g., administrative, transactional, programmatic, specialist, advisory, or strategic; narrowly or widely applied; ongoing or event driven) instead of by function (payroll, procurement, IT, benefits, staffing, or employee relations).
 For the customer, the result is functional products and services that are delivered to different constituencies in a manner most consistent with customer needs.
 For the business, costs decline and service value increases.

 Application of the New Model